DatSciR/intro_prog_fun/transmitting_science/intro_prog_fun.md

 the plot you want to save and the second the name of the file you want to give it.

-There is no base R equivalent to `walk()`.
+💡There is no base R equivalent to `walk()`.
 You can mimic its behavior by wrapping the result of `lapply()` in `invisible()` or save it to a variable that is never used.
 For R base functionals that have no equivalent in purrr, see:
 <https://adv-r.hadley.nz/functionals.html#base-functionals>

 ## Function operators and other functionals